-Lamp Type ENERGY STAR Requirements Methods of Measurement and/or Reference Documents Supplemental Testing Guidance ANSI Standard Lamp center beam intensity measured value shall Measurement Sample Size: One new unit.
-The PAR, MR and be greater than or equal to the center beam (fluorescent): sample may be the same unit for MRX Lamps intensity value calculated by the ENERGY IES LM-66-14 testing color angular uniformity as STAR® Lamp Center Beam Intensity Benchmark Tool for the referenced incandescent lamp. (www.energystar.gov/LampsCBCP) For equivalency claims not supported by this tool, lamp must meet or exceed the measured center beam candlepower (CBCP) of the referenced incandescent or halogen product with the same nominal beam spread.
-Measurement (solid-state): IES LM-79-08 Measurement (incandescent): IES LM-20-13 Reference Documents: IES LM-54-12 applicable.
-The reported value shall be the measured candela value rounded to the nearest whole number.
+Lamp Type ENERGY STAR Requirements Methods of Measurement and/or Reference Documents Supplemental Testing Guidance ANSI Standard PAR, MR and MRX Lamps Lamp center beam intensity measured value shall be greater than or equal to the center beam intensity value calculated by the ENERGY STAR Lamp Center Beam Intensity Benchmark Tool for the referenced incandescent lamp.
+Measurement (fluorescent): IES LM-66-14 Measurement (solid-state): IES LM-79-08 Sample Size: One new unit.
+The sample may be the same unit for testing color angular uniformity as applicable.
+For equivalency claims not supported by this tool, lamp shall meet or exceed the measured center beam candlepower (CBCP) of the referenced incandescent or halogen product with the same nominal beam spread.
+Measurement (incandescent): IES LM-20-13 Reference Documents: IES LM-54-12 The reported value shall be the measured candela value rounded to the nearest whole number.